Modeling and forecasting subnational age distribution of death counts: Results

 \subsection{Expanding window scheme}

 An expanding window analysis of a time-series model is commonly used to assess model and parameter stability and prediction accuracy over time.
-The expanding window analysis determines the constancy of a model's parameter by computing parameter estimates and their forecasts over an expanding window through the sample \citep[for details, see][pp. 313--314]{ZW06}.
+The expanding window analysis assesses the stability of a model's parameters by computing parameter estimates and their forecasts over an expanding window across the sample \citep[for details, see][pp. 313--314]{ZW06}.

 Using the first 32 years from 1975 to 2006 in the Japanese subnational age- and sex-specific life-table death counts, we produce one- to 16-step-ahead forecasts.
 Through an expanding-window approach, we re-estimate the parameters in the time-series forecasting models using the first 33 years from 1975 to 2007.
-Forecasts from the estimated models are then produced for one- to 15-step-ahead forecasts.
-We iterate this process by increasing the sample size by one year until reaching the end of the data period in 2022.
+Forecasts from the estimated models are then produced for one- to 16-step-ahead forecasts.
+We iterate this process by increasing the sample size by one year until reaching the end of the data period in 2023.
 This process produces 16 one-step-ahead forecasts, 15 two-step-ahead forecasts, $\dots$, and one 16-step-ahead forecast.
-We compare these forecasts with the holdout samples to determine the out-of-sample forecast accuracy.
-In Figure~\ref{fig:expanding}, we display a diagram of the expanding window forecast scheme for forecast horizon $h=1$, although we also consider other forecast horizons from $h = 2$ to $16$.
+We compare these forecasts with holdout samples to assess out-of-sample forecast accuracy.
+In Figure~\ref{fig:expanding}, we display a diagram of the expanding window forecast scheme for the forecast horizon $h=1$, although we also consider other forecast horizons from $h = 2$ to $16$.